 I’ve written before about how reading tarot is one of my favorite ways to practice self-care — it’s a good, quiet way to do some me-to-me therapy (or intimate one-on-one processing with someone you give a reading to) and it lets you cut through to the universal challenges, obstacles and desires we all have at any given time.
-So spotting a deck of sex tarot cards over at Ella Paradis hit right at the intersection of sex and the occult to get this sex editor-who-dabbles-in-witchcraft’s attention.
+So spotting a deck of sex tarot cards while browsing for fun sex toys hit right at the intersection of sex and the occult to get this sex editor-who-dabbles-in-witchcraft’s attention.
 After all, what could be better or more exciting than injecting a bit more magic into your sex life?

 While I am decidedly single and not looking at the moment (pandemic meet-ups with close friends are a hard sell, let alone with strangers or acquaintances for anything sex-related — no matter how safe it can be), I figured I’d take these cards for a spin and ask them some questions about my love and sex life and give the Internet a play-by-play.

 First, let’s talk product specs: The cards are cute enough (though I generally tend to prefer a designed back instead of the words “Sex Fortunes” repeating), with Daria-like illustrations of various couples getting it on in a myriad of ways.
 The major arcana include sexier archetypes (the stripper, the wheelbarrow) among classics like the star, the hanged man, death and the tower and the minor arcana have decidedly dirtier interpretations of the traditional tarot (testicles for pentacles, sex wands for wands, clits for cups and flesh swords for swords).